Profile Likelihood Biclustering: Introduction

-The present treatment was inspired by recent developments in clustering methods for symmetric binary networks.
-In that context, $\mX$ is an $n$-by-$n$ symmetric binary matrix, and the clusters for the rows of $\mX$ are the same as the clusters for the columns of $\mX$. \cite{bickel09} used methods similar to those used for proving consistency of M-estimators to derive results for network clustering when $n$ tends to infinity.
-This work was later extended by \cite{choi11}, who allow the number of clusters to increase with $n$; \cite{zhao11a}, who allow for nodes not belonging to any cluster; and \cite{zhao12}, who incorporate individual-specific effects.
-In parallel to this work, \cite{rohe11} study the performance of spectral clustering for symmetric binary networks; and \cite{rohe12} study spectral methods for unsymmetric binary networks.
+Our work was inspired by clustering methods for symmetric binary networks.
+In that context, $\mX$ is an $n$-by-$n$ symmetric binary matrix, and the clusters for the rows of $\mX$ are the same as the clusters for the columns of $\mX$. \citet{bickel09} used methods similar to those used for proving consistency of M-estimators to derive results for network clustering when $n$ tends to infinity.
+This work was later extended by \citet{choi11}, who allow the number of clusters to increase with $n$; \citet{zhao11a}, who allow for nodes not belonging to any cluster; and \citet{zhao12}, who incorporate individual-specific effects.
+In parallel to this work, theoretical and computational advancements have been made for community detection in symmetric networks using pseudo-likelihood methods \citep{amini2013}, variational methods \citep{daudin2008, celisse2012, bickel2013}, belief propagation \citep{mossel2016}, spectral clustering \citep{rohe11, fishkind2012, lei2015, jin2015}, and semidefinite programming \citep{amini2018, guedon2014}.
+We refer the reader to \citet{zhao2018} and \citet{abbe2018} for recent surveys.
+In the context of biclustering, \citet{rohe12} study spectral methods for unsymmetric binary networks; \citet{ames14} study recovering the correct partitioning of bipartite graphs into disjoint subgraphs; \citet{gao16} study problems related to biclustering, but focus on the recovery of the mean matrix rather than recovery of the correct biclustering; \citet{choi14} study community detection in binary arrays when the blockmodel assumption is misspecified; \citet{mariadassou15} study latent and stochastic block models where the row and column cluster assignments are treated as random variables; and \citet{razaee19} study the problem of matched community detection in bipartite networks with node covariates.

-The main contribution of our work is recognizing that methods originally developed for an extremely specialized context (symmetric binary networks) can be generalized to handle clustering for arbitrary data matrices.
-Using a Lindeberg-type condition, we are able to generalize the \cite{bickel09} results beyond Bernoulli random variables.
-We have also managed to simplify the presentation of the main proof.
+In our report we have extended methods originally developed for an extremely specialized context (symmetric binary networks) to handle clustering for arbitrary data matrices, including non-symmetic networks and real-valued data entries.
+Using standard conditions, we have been able to generalize the \citet{bickel09} results beyond Bernoulli random variables.
 To our knowledge, this is the first time methodologies for binary networks have been used to study general biclustering methods.
+Notably, our extensions can handle a variety of data distributions, and they can handle both dense and sparse data matrices.